MingleiTong/MTCAFN/README.md

 The scripts are uesd for Keras and Tensorflow(backend).

 Dataset:
-We used ShanghaiTech dataset which can be downloaded at  https://github.com/svishwa/crowdcount-mcnn
+We used ShanghaiTech Dataset which can be downloaded at  https://github.com/svishwa/crowdcount-mcnn
+Crowd Counting Dataset can be downloaded at http://crcv.ucf.edu/data/ucf-cc-50/

 Hardware:
 GTX TITAN XPascal